What is reflectance confocal microscopy?

 - The horny layer is a highly refractive (bright) surface surrounded by visible skin folds (these are dark).

-- Corneocytes are large (10–30 µm), polygonal and without visible nucleus.
+- Corneocytes are large (10–30 µm), polygonal and without a visible nucleus.

 - Keratinocytes in the granular cell layer have well-demarcated outlines that form a honey-combed pattern.